Hubert Humphrey Fellowship Program

 After the national selection, the U.S. Embassy will submit nominations to IIE by October 1, 2020, where independent review committees make recommendations to the J. William Fulbright Foreign Scholarship Board.
 Awards for the 2021/2022academic year.
 Results will be announced in February or March 2021.

 Documents to be uploaded in addition to the on-line application:

 • Letters of recommendation (one employer’s, one regular)

 Note!
-The English Language Assessment form will be filled in by the interview panel at the U.S. Embassy.
+The English Language Assessment form in the Application package will be filled in by the interview panel at the U.S. Embassy.